commonsmachinery/libcredit/python/README.python.md

     - formatter -- a CreditFormatter to use for output
     - source_depth -- maximum depth for source works traversal
     - i18n -- a gettext class with the desired language (domain "libcredit")
+    - subject_uri -- will be used to provide semantic markup in formatters which support property semantics.

 Writing your own formatters
 ---------------------------